 Think of soup as a great way to boost your health by adding herbs.
-It’s easy way to create your own herbal health booster.
+It’s an easy way to create your own herbal health booster.
 For millennia, our ancestors experimented with the leaves, roots, seeds, fungi, lichens, barks and other natural substances around them for healing.

 Modern medical science owes a lot to their discoveries.
 More than 27 percent today’s over-the-counter and prescription drugs derived originally from plants.

 Much of the sophisticated plant wisdom of previous eras has been lost, and it’s difficult for lay people to know which modern practitioners, products, and practices to trust, especially if we’re looking for information about treating serious illnesses.